dabreegster/talks/census_pitch/slides.md

 # What

-- Web tool: Draw a boundary, get demographic breakdown of people living there
+- Web tool: Draw a boundary, get demographic breakdown of people living / working there
 - and an API: from any language, give a boundary polygon, and get demographic breakdown
 - Worldwide scope, "pay as you go" model for data